CommonGateway/CoreBundle/docs/features/ImportExport.md

 - ods (LibreOffice and OpenOffice)

 ### Parameters
-The behavior of the file upload can be adapted with the help of a number of request parameters.
+The behavior of the file upload can be adapted with the help of a number of request query parameters.
 At this time the parameters apply only to spreadsheet files (ods, xls, xlsx and csv), and one is only applicable to CSV.

 The available parameters are: